Webinar Follow-Up Best Practice?

 1. Because sitting through webinar recordings is boring.
 It takes too long.
-I’m not sure why this is – after all, if you don’t ask a question it shouldn’t matter if the webinar is live or not – but somehow it does.
+I’m not sure why this is – after all, if you don’t ask a question, it shouldn’t matter if the webinar is live or not – but somehow it does.
 It’s harder to remain focused on a webinar recording than on a live webinar.

 2. Because we want people to know that they get something a bit extra if they attend our live events.
 A bit more detail, a bit more interaction – in return for a commitment of time and attention.

-4. Because a five-minute summary is shareable – something people might pass on to their colleagues.
+4. Because a ten-minute summary is shareable – something people might pass on to their colleagues.
 This helps us build an audience for future events – in the series, but also just in general.

 Well said.
 I deal with quite a few requests to host webinars just to capture a recording.
 I always remind people that webinar is for live events, and if the intent is to create a self-paced resource, there are better tools — tools designed to create self-paced resources — available for the job.